HamzaSheikh768/Full-Stack-Web-Application/README.md

 - 🚀 Next.js 16+ with App Router for modern web development
 - 🔓 Public access - no login required to use the application
-- 💾 Local storage persistence for tasks and preferences
+- 💾 Database integration (PostgreSQL / Neon) storage persistence for tasks and preferences
 - 🎨 Dark-first theme with #000000 background, #2563EB blue accents, and #FFFFFF white text
 - 🌙 Smooth dark/light theme switching with next-themes
 - 📱 Responsive design for all device sizes